Beginner14 min read38 steps

 What you'll learn

-• The anatomy of a high-performing LinkedIn post (each part explained)
+• The anatomy of a high-performing LinkedIn post — each part explained with examples

-• 10 hook formulas that stop people from scrolling
+• 10 hook formulas that stop people from scrolling, with fill-in templates

 Every high-performing LinkedIn post has 4 parts.
-Understanding what each part does — and what makes each part work — lets you write better posts systematically.
+Understanding what each part does — and what makes each part work — is the foundation of how to write a good linkedin post.
+Nail the structure first; style and voice come second.

 1